Nachodlv/blog/content/Unreal Engine/Unreal Engine Mass replication.md

 >```cpp
 >/** Fast array item for efficient agent replication.
 Remember to make this dirty if any FReplicatedCrowdAgent member variables are modified */
 >USTRUCT()
->struct FMRBMassFastArrayItem : public FMassFastArrayItemBase
+>struct MASSREPLICATIONBASE_API FMRBMassFastArrayItem : public FMassFastArrayItemBase
 >{
 >	GENERATED_BODY()
 >